The Town of Okotoks

-Dawgs 2nd Annual Stampede Breakfast: Reflecting our commitment to “give back” to the community, in 2018 the Dawgs were pleased to host our 2nd Annual Stampede Breakfast this past July.
+Dawgs Annual Stampede Breakfast: Reflecting our commitment to “give back” to the community, in 2017 the Dawgs were pleased to start our Annual Stampede Breakfast in July.
 And WOW, just like the inaugural event over 2000 people attended demonstrating the impact and popularity of the Dawgs in Okotoks and the surrounding communities.

 Father's Day with the Man Van: Dawgs continue to partner with the Calgary Prostrate Cancer Center to offer testing and raise monies for this worthy charity at the Dawgs Father’s Day Game.

 Holiday Hoopla Event: This event was established as a way to say "Thank You" to the community for its support of the Dawgs.
 This complimentary, public celebration was held at the Duvernay Fieldhouse and includes activities such as inflatables, crafts, games, a visit from Santa Claus, hotdog and marshmallow roasting, face painting, refreshments and many more fun activities for children of all ages.